ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-p into a generation, I have no words to
+ into a generation, I have no words to
 paint.” &#x27;
 Salt a Medicine.—lt has often been re«
 marked in families that a teaspoonful of salt is a certain cure